msft-mirror-aosp/platform.external.libabigail/doc/manuals/suppression-specifications.rst

 ABI change report and no statistic about the number of suppressed ABI changes is available.
-Also, please note that because suppressed ABI artifacts are removed from the in-memory internal representation in this mode, the amount memory used by the internal representation is potentially smaller than the memory consumption in the late suppression mode.
+Also, please note that because suppressed ABI artifacts are removed from the in-memory internal representation in this mode, the amount of memory used by the internal representation is potentially smaller than the memory consumption in the late suppression mode.

+Please note that this mode suppresses data from the internal representation constructed by libabigail and thus can lead to unintended and surprising consequences.
+Consequently this mode has to be set explicitly by users either by using the :ref:`drop property<drop_property_label>` in a suppression specification or by using a special tool command line option like :ref:`abidw --force-early-suppression
+<abidw_force_early_suppression_option_label>`.

 Sections
 ^^^^^^^^